Download the release on GitHub.

 Render duration and port as JSON strings

-Section titled “Render duration and port as JSON strings”The JSON export format now renders duration
+Section titled “Render duration and port as JSON strings”The JSON export format now renders duration and port fields using strings as

 opposed to numbers.
 This avoids a possible loss of information and enables users